pascgodev/PascalCoin/README.txt

 ## History:

+### Build 2.1.9 - 2018-04-16
+- Searchs last valid block found on corrupted BlockChainStream.blocks file and allows to continue from last valid one.
+On prior versions, app halted and needed manually file deletion

 ### Build 2.1.8 - 2018-04-16
 - Solved bug that can cause to corrupt BlockChainStream.blocks file when detecting an orphan block and creating new BlockHeaders row (every 1000 blocks).
 Very rare bug, but fatal error